 EC passports and horse licenses are mandatory documents for all horses and ponies entering Dressage, Eventing, Hunter and Jumper competitions.
 All horses must have either a valid EC passport with a current horse license sticker or be registered at each competition where passports are required.
-2.
+(Exception: Horses competing in Bronze competitions do not require a passport for any discipline) 2.

 Passports for horses competing in the above divisions must be provided to the competition.
 For

 - Dressage: see Rules, Section E (Article E3.3 – Passports and Horse Identification Documents)